nakutakaa/Web9_grp1Expense-tracker-frontend/README.md

     Integration Tests: (To be implemented)
     End-to-End Tests: (To be implemented using Cypress/Playwright)

-### Future Development
+Future Development

-## Frontend Remaining Tasks
+Frontend Remaining Tasks

-Here's what's left to build out on the frontend side:[we'll eliminate each as we proceed]
+Here's what's left to build out on the frontend side:

     Dashboard UI Enhancements:
-        Develop a comprehensive DashboardLayout for consistent navigation (header, sidebar) and a ThemeSwitcher component.
+        [✓] Develop a comprehensive DashboardLayout for consistent navigation (header, sidebar).
-        Flesh out the DashboardPage with sections for total spending, spending by category, and quick action links.
+        [✓] Flesh out the DashboardPage with sections for total spending, spending by category, and quick action links.
     Expense Management (CRUD - Create, Read, Update, Delete):
-        Create detailed ExpenseListPage with tables or cards to display expenses, including search and filter capabilities.
+        [✓] Create detailed ExpenseListPage with tables or cards to display expenses.
+(Search and filter capabilities still needed).
-        Develop forms for AddExpensePage and EditExpensePage to capture expense details (description, amount, category, date, recurring status, recurrence frequency).
+        [ ] Develop forms for AddExpensePage and EditExpensePage to capture expense details (description, amount, category, date, recurring status, recurrence frequency).
-        Implement logic to interact with the backend API endpoints for all CRUD operations on expenses.
+        [ ] Implement logic to interact with the backend API endpoints for all CRUD operations on expenses.
     Budgeting Implementation:
-        Build the BudgetPage interface for users to set monthly budgets for specific categories.
+        [✓] Build the BudgetPage interface for users to set monthly budgets for specific categories.
-        Implement visual indicators (e.g., progress bars, color-coded alerts) to show budget utilization.
+        [✓] Implement visual indicators (e.g., progress bars, color-coded alerts) to show budget utilization.
-        Integrate with backend budget alerts (displaying in-app notifications).
+        [ ] Integrate with backend budget alerts (displaying in-app notifications).
     Interactive Spending Visualizations:
-        Integrate a suitable charting library (e.g., Recharts, React-Chartjs-2) to display spending data.
+        [✓] Integrate a suitable charting library (Chart.js via React-Chartjs-2).
-        Develop various chart types: spending over time, by category (pie/bar charts), and potentially more advanced visualizations like heatmaps or bubble charts.
+        [✓] Develop various chart types: (currently, a bar chart for spending by category is implemented).
     Receipt/Image Integration:
-        Design the UI for uploading receipt photos.
-        Implement file upload logic to send images to the backend.
+        [ ] Design the UI for uploading receipt photos.(if it'll be included) [ ] Implement file upload logic to send images to the backend.
-        Display extracted expense details from processed receipts (if the backend supports OCR).
+        [ ] Display extracted expense details from processed receipts (if the backend will include).
     User Experience Refinements:
-        Implement robust form validations and clearer error messages for all user inputs.
+        [ ] Implement robust form validations and clearer error messages for all user inputs.
-        Add confirmation modals for destructive actions (e.g., deleting an expense).
+        [ ] Add confirmation modals for destructive actions (e.g., deleting an expense).
-        Ensure full responsiveness across different device sizes.

 Backend Remaining Tasks (for the Backend-side members)

 This section outlines the primary tasks for the Python/Flask backend:

     Core API Endpoints:
-        User Authentication: Implement POST /auth/register (user registration), POST /auth/login (user login, returning JWT token).
+        User Authentication: Implement POST /auth/register (user registration), POST /auth/login (user login, returning JWT token).(completed)
         Expense Management:
             GET /api/expenses (get all expenses for the authenticated user, with optional filtering/search).
             POST /api/expenses (add a new expense).